 Attendance is mandatory during the three days of semester finals.
 Vacation days are not excused.
-Illness must be covered by a doctor's note.
 An excused absence will be at the discretion of the administration.
 (See Finals Policy in the Grades section)

 Excused absences for an immediate family funeral or a maternity leave must be approved by the administration.